-Nebraska students consistently score above the national average on college entrance tests.
-And the state boasts one of the highest high school graduation rates (86% in the nation, according to the most recent U.S. Department of Education data.1
+Nebraska students consistently score above the national average on the ACT, which it and 14 other states require all students to take.
+The state also boasts one of the highest high school graduation rates (89 percent) in the nation, according to the most recent U.S. Department of Education data.2

-Nebraskans view spending on public education justifiably as a long-term investment in the state's future.
+Because of these successes, most Nebraskans view spending on public education as a justifiable, long-term investment in the state's future, according to OpenSky polling.

-It is documented that well-educated workers earn better wages and contribute more to the overall good of the state through taxes they pay on those higher wages.
-A strong K-12 education system not only expands economic opportunities for all, it helps strengthen the overall economy.
+Well-educated workers earn better wages and contribute more to the overall good of the state through taxes they pay on those higher wages.3 A strong K-12 education system not only expands economic opportunities for all, but it also helps strengthen the overall economy.4